Prerna13anand/educational-app-frontend/README.md

 This repository contains the frontend for a full-stack mobile application built with React Native (Expo).
 The app serves as an AI-powered educational companion that enhances the learning experience from YouTube videos by linking video content directly with relevant NCERT textbook concepts.

-The backend for this project can be found in its own repository: [Link to your backend GitHub repo]
+The backend for this project can be found in its own repository: https://github.com/Prerna13anand/educational-app-backend.git

 ## Features